-These posts are an introduction to a topic that is never discussed in academia or professional organizations, yet can be a crucial part of vocal pedagogy for 1 in 20 teachers.
+These posts are an introduction to a topic that is rarely discussed in academia or professional organizations, yet has become a crucial part of vocal pedagogy in the 21st century.
 Please see the first two posts in this 3-part series HERE.

 In the first two posts, I discussed these intuitive types in general.
 But here are some practical tools for Empaths and Clairsentients who are teaching music and voice privately, in groups or classes, or who conduct rehearsals.